 Details of GED for Those in Colorado

-GED Colorado is administered through their GED testing program which is the only official authority for issue of GED diplomas, transcripts and duplicate diplomas.
-Colorado GED Testing program is the body that oversees how the test is conducted in Colorado.
+This test is administered through their testing program which is the only official authority for issue of diplomas, transcripts and duplicate diplomas.
+This testing program is the body that oversees how the test is conducted in Colorado.

-Colorado is the 8th largest state in the United States of America and due to its size GED Colorado is administered via 34 official GED test centers, the addresses to which can be found by visiting - http://www.cde.state.co.us/cdeadult/GEDtestingcenterscity.htm.
-These official GED test centers have been authorized by the National GED Testing Service.
-Apart from the 34 official centers, there are 83 testing locations which are affiliated with the official GED test centers.
-Thus, GED Colorado can be attempted in any one of the total 117 test locations.
+Colorado is the 8th largest state in the United States of America and due to its size, it is administered via 34 official test centers, the addresses to which can be found by visiting the following website: http://www.cde.state.co.us/cdeadult/GEDtestingcenterscity.htm.
+These official test centers have been authorized by the National GED Testing Service.
+Apart from the 34 official centers, there are 83 testing locations which are affiliated to these centers.
+Thus, it can be attempted in any one of the total 117 test locations.

 Eligibility Requirements for Taking the Test:

-There are certain restrictions imposed on the individuals who can sit for GED Colorado.
+There are certain restrictions imposed on the individuals who can sit for the test.
 Individuals will be eligible to take the test only if they:

 - are minimum 17 years of age